Asthma Treatment in Charlotte

 - Shortness of breath

-- Coughing spells (typically early in the morning, at night or with exercise)
+- Coughing spells (typically early in the morning or at night, often worsening when combined with allergies at night)

 - Wheezing (a whistling sound that occurs when you breathe)